-My day job is at Bonneville Power Administration (BPA).
-I work as an applications programmer / client support / Go fer person.
+My old day job was at Bonneville Power Administration (BPA).
+I worked as an Applications Programmer / Web Admin / Client Support / Networking / Scdeduler / Applciations Troubleshooter / Client Support and Go fer person.

 Bonneville constructed and runs most (55% in line miles, 45% of all power sold) of the high voltage transmission grid in the Pacific Northwest.